osialek/terraform-AWS-webApp/README.md

 Architecture is different per module.

-**app-with-external-modules:** This module provides a highly available (2 AZs and auto scalling group) deployment with the use of external modules.
+**app-with-external-modules:** This module provides a highly available (2 AZs and auto scalling group) deployment with the use of external child modules.

-**app-custom-module:** This module deployes the infrastructure in a single AZ without the auto scalling group.
+**app-custom-module:** This module deployes the infrastructure in a single AZ without the auto scalling group and with no use of the external modules..

 ### app-with-external-modules